-- Spoke to AirportNEXT, a new dynamic tool for airports to assess and improve their stakeholder alignment and support. - A sentiment-based survey of key stakeholders based on the successful DestinationNEXT program as it assists airports and communities align their strategies around their airport. - Shared the AirportNEXT assessment results. - Spoke to the AirportNEXT Model with 80 questions in the survey. - Three main stakeholder groups airport, industry and community - 24 airports with 2600 survey responses with 87% completion rate - Kelowna had 84 responses. - Kelowna is slightly below the average of the airports that participated, showing strong infrastructure and facilities. - Aviation industry groups ranked YLW quite high for their strong infrastructure and facilities. - Perceived performance of Facilities and Variables (terminal, transportation access, services, security, border and technology) reviewed. - Spoke to terminal and transportation access and services scores. - Spoke to the stakeholder alignment and comparing Kelowna to the Tier 2 airport average. - Slightly lower average for YLW. - Local government supporting the airport and air travel was well received by stakeholders who completed the survey. - Many community and sustainability scores above average for YLW. - Economic development was the strongest scores in the survey with really strong scores. - Below and above scores were reviewed. - Areas of strength include being the 4th overall in acceptable taxi service, 4th overall in local government that supports their airport and air travel, 4th overall in working closely with local economic development agencies and 5th overall in support of local business leaders. - Responded to questions from the Committee.
+Spoke to AirportNEXT, a new dynamic tool for airports to assess and improve their stakeholder alignment and support.

+A sentiment-based survey of key stakeholders based on the successful DestinationNEXT program as it assists airports and communities align their strategies around their airport.

+Shared the AirportNEXT assessment results.

+- Spoke to the AirportNEXT Model with 80 questions in the survey. - Three main stakeholder groups airport, industry and community 24 airports with 2600 survey responses with 87% completion rate

+Kelowna had 84 responses.

+- Kelowna is slightly below the average of the airports that participated, showing strong infrastructure and facilities. - Aviation industry groups ranked YLW quite high for their strong infrastructure and facilities.
+Perceived performance of Facilities and Variables (terminal, transportation access, services).

+Perceived performance of Facilities and Variables (terminal, transportation access, services, security, border and technology) reviewed.

+Spoke to terminal and transportation access and services scores.

+Spoke to the stakeholder alignment and comparing Kelowna to the Tier 2 airport average.

+Slightly lower average for YLW.

+Local government supporting the airport and air travel was well received by stakeholders who completed the survey.

+Many community and sustainability scores above average for YLW.

+Economic development was the strongest scores in the survey with really strong scores.

+Below and above scores were reviewed.

+Areas of strength include being the 4th overall in acceptable taxi service, 4th overall in local government that supports their airport and air travel, 4th overall in working closely with local economic development agencies and 5th overall in support of local business leaders.

+Responded to guestions from the Committee.